-Dissolve the yeast in water and let it set for 10 to 15 minutes.
+Dissolve the yeast in 1 cup lukewarm water and let it set for 10 to 15 minutes.

 Sift the flour and salt together.
 Make a hole in the flour and pour in the yeast mixture.

-Combine the mixture gently while continuously adding the warm water.
-A soft and sticky dough will form.
+Combine the mixture gently while continuously adding more warm until a soft and sticky dough forms.

 Cover the dough with a clean, damp dishtowel.